 In-tribe holidays or set menus – notably on the islands and the East Coast – are the best opportunities for eating bougna.
 The long preparation time means that you should specifically tell your host that you particularly want to try this traditional recipe.
 Neither should you miss the soursop jams, mandarin syrups and...

 Kanak cuisine in restaurants

-Bougna, the art of preparing fish or tubercles, and pahatr all originated from tribal culture, and can now be found on the menus of Caledonian chefs.
+Bougna and Pahatr all originated from tribal culture, and can now be found on the menus of Caledonian chefs.
 In Nouméa, L’assiette du Cagou offers very local cooking.
 Dittor for the Le Pandanus snack bar/restaurant, which is renowned for the quality of its fish accompanied by cheese-topped sweet potatoes or cassava.